vadimpronin/webauthn-emulator/README.md

 This flexibility allows you to integrate the `webauthn-emulator` with various storage backends, such as databases or cloud storage solutions, depending on your application's requirements.

-## Supported Features and Limitations
+## Limitations

 `webauthn-emulator` is designed to support the core functionalities required for WebAuthn registration and authentication.
-However, there are some limitations to be aware of.
+However, there are some limitations to be aware of:

-### Supported Features:

-- Emulation of WebAuthn registration (attestation) and authentication (assertion) processes.
-- Generation of attestation and assertion objects according to the WebAuthn specification.
-- Flexible integration with custom credential repositories for storing keys.

-### Limitations:

 - The emulator currently supports only the 'none' attestation format.
 Other formats like 'packed', 'tpm', 'android-safetynet', etc., are not supported.
-- The library is limited to the ES256 signing algorithm for public key credentials.
+- The library is limited to the ES256 (alg: -7) signing algorithm for public key credentials.
 Other algorithms like RS256 or EdDSA are not currently supported.
 If you need support for other algorithms, please open an issue or submit a pull request.
-- The emulator does not simulate the full range of authenticator capabilities, such as user presence or user verification checks.

 ## Contributing and Reporting Issues

-We welcome contributions to the `webauthn-emulator`.
+Contributions are welcome!
 If you'd like to contribute or have found a bug, please submit a pull request or report an issue on the project's GitHub repository.
 When contributing, ensure your code follows the project's existing style for consistency.

 For feature requests or bug reports, please check the [GitHub Issues](https://github.com/pronin/webauthn-emulator/issues) to see if it has already been reported.
 If not,